mpcq-network/mpcq-mirror-node/rest/monitoring/README.md

-# Monitoring a live deployment of Hedera Mirror Node
+# Monitoring a live deployment of MPCQ Mirror Node

-This code runs on an external server outside of the Hedera mirror node deployment, and periodically polls the REST APIs exposed by the Hedera mirror node to ensure that the deployed APIs are working.
+This code runs on an external server outside of the MPCQ mirror node deployment, and periodically polls the REST APIs exposed by the MPCQ mirror node to ensure that the deployed APIs are working.

 ## Monitoring APIs:

-A process runs that periodically polls the APIs exposed by the deployment of a Hedera mirror node.
+A process runs that periodically polls the APIs exposed by the deployment of a MPCQ mirror node.
 It then checks the responses using a few simple checks for those APIs.
 The results of these checks are exposed as a set of REST APIs by this monitoring service as follows: